Mr Mohammed N Momin

 - +44 (0)1634 88 8828

 Mohammed joined the Medway School of Pharmacy in 2005 and works as a Research Associate.
 Prior to this, Mohammed worked for a number of academic institutions, biochemical and pharmaceutical companies.
 During this time he undertook an MSc in Analytical Chemistry of Clinical Materials at the Birkbeck College London.
 Mohammed obtained his BSc(Hons) in Applied Chemistry from the University of Kingston.
-Mr Momin is a joint supervision of 4 MPharm final year projects and Practical supervision.back to top
+He is currently the lead for pharmaceutics teaching practical sessions on the second and third year of MPharm programme, some foundation year Practicals as well as support final year Sustained Research Projects, visiting students and students from school of science.back to top

 Mohammed's current research interests include: